Machine learning with neural networks

-The pattern-recognition task described above is an example of an {\em associative-memory problem} : there are $p$ images ({\em patterns}) , each with $N$ bits.
-Examples for such sets of patterns are the letters in the alphabet, or the digits shown in Figure \figref{C2S1Digits}.
-The different patterns are labeled by the index $\mu = 1,\dots,p$.
+As an example for a pattern-recognition task, consider $p$ images ({\em patterns}) , for instance the digits shown in Figure \figref{C2S1Digits}.
+The different patterns are indexed by $\mu = 1,\dots,p$.
 Here $p$ is the number of patterns ($p=5$ in Figure \figref{C2S1Digits}).
-The bits of pattern $\mu$ are denoted by $\timu$.
-The index $i$ labels the bits of a given pattern, and $N$ is the number of bits per pattern ($N=160$ in Figure \figref{C2S1Digits}).
+The bits of pattern $\mu$ are denoted by $x_{i}^{(\mu)}$.
+The index $i=1,\ldots,N$ labels the different bits of a given pattern, and $N$ is the number of bits per pattern ($N=160$ in Figure \figref{C2S1Digits}).
 The bits are {\em binary} : they can take only the values $-1$ and $+1$.
-To determine the generic properties of the algorithm, one often turns to {\em random patterns} where each bit $\timu$ is chosen randomly.
-Each bit takes either value with probability $\tfrac{1}{2}$, and different bits (in the same and in different patterns) are independent.
-It is convenient to gather the bits of a pattern in a column vector
+To determine the generic properties of the algorithm, one often turns to {\em random patterns} where each bit $x_{i}^{(\mu)}$ is chosen randomly, taking either value with probability equal to $\tfrac{1}{2}$.
+It is convenient to gather the bits of a pattern in a column vector like this

-In the following, vectors are written in bold math font, as in Equation (\ref{eq:C2PatternVector}).
+In this book, vectors are written in bold math font, as in Equation (\ref{eq:C2PatternVector}).

 The task of the neural network is to recognise distorted patterns, to determine for instance that the pattern on the right in Figure \figref{C2S1Image0} is a perturbed version of the digit on the left in this Figure.
 To this end, one {\em stores} $p$ patterns in the network and presents it with a distorted version of one of these patterns, and asks the network to find the stored pattern that is most similar to the distorted one.

 The formulation of the problem makes it necessary to define how similar a distorted pattern $\ve x$ is to any of the stored patterns, $\ve x^{(\nu)}$ say.